 This is the in-house restaurant of Octagon Bed and Dine.
-It started out as an octagon shaped restaurant that later on added an inn.
+It started as an octagon-shaped restaurant that later on added an inn.
 They serve local Ivatan cuisine as well as famous Filipino dishes.

 Beachside Restaurant in front of Savidug Breakwater

 Lunch on Sabtang Island was by the roadside, in nipa huts facing the beach.
 The food was ordered ahead of time and cost 300 per person.